alan-turing-institute/AutisticaCitizenScience/CONTRIBUTING.md

 ## Get in touch

-There are many ways to get un touch with the Autistica/Turing Citizen Science project team!
+There are many ways to get in touch with the Autistica/Turing Citizen Science project team!

 - Ping us in our [gitter channel](https://gitter.im/alan-turing-institute/AutisticaCitizenScience).
   - This is our preferred method of open communication and discussion!